 We believe that the Holy Spirit was active in creation (Genesis 1:2) and moved men to write the words that they heard from God (2 Peter 1:21).
 We believe that the Holy Spirit convicts man of sin (John 16:7-8) and through salvation, by faith in Jesus Christ as the risen Son of God, becomes the seal of our inheritance to eternal life in heaven (Ephesians 1:13-14).
 We believe that the Holy Spirit is manifested through the life of a redeemed follower of Jesus Christ by a variety of gifts and abilities that the Holy Spirit uses as He desires.
 (1 Corinthians 12:1-11).

-We believe, according to the Bible, Satan was an angel that was created by God (Ezekiel 28:13) and through the sin of pride he rebelled against God and was cast out of Heaven (Ezekiel 28:16-17).
-Satan is currently active in the present world and is described in the Bible as: a murderer, the father of lies and a devouring lion (John 10:10, John 8:44, 1 Peter 5:8).
+We believe, according to the Bible, that Satan was an angel created by God (Ezekiel 28:13) and through the sin of pride he rebelled against God and was cast out of Heaven (Ezekiel 28:16-17).
+Satan is currently active in the present world and is described in the Bible as a murderer, the father of lies, and a devouring lion (John 10:10, John 8:44, 1 Peter 5:8).
 We believe that Satan was conquered by Christ on the cross and his ultimate end is to be condemned to an everlasting punishment in the lake of fire (Revelation 1:18, Revelation 20:10).

-We believe that all humanity is created in the image and likeness of God (Genesis 1:26) and that God has created humanity to be male and female (Genesis 1:27).
+We believe that all of humanity is created in the image and likeness of God (Genesis 1:26) and that God has created humanity to be male and female (Genesis 1:27).
 Man violated the commandments of God, damaging our image forever and bringing sin into the world (Romans 5:12).
-Sin has caused to be alienated from God and hostile in mind toward Him (Colossians 2:21).
-The sin condition of humanity cannot be changed apart from the divine work of God’s grace in a repentant sinner’s life (Romans 5:6 & 8, Ephesians 2:1).
+Sin has caused humanity to be alienated from God and hostile in mind toward Him (Colossians 2:21).
+The sin condition of humanity cannot be changed apart from the divine work of God’s grace through faith in Jesus Christ (Romans 5:6 & 8, Ephesians 2:1).

-We believe that salvation comes only by the grace of God, through faith in Jesus Christ.
-With the confession of our mouths that Jesus is Lord and the belief in our hearts that God raised Him from the dead we are saved (Ephesians 2:8, Romans 10:9-10, 13).
-Salvation is totally and completely dependent upon the grace of God, which is a free gift accepted by faith alone and cannot be earned in anyway (Ephesians 2:8-9).
-We believe that the salvation of every believer is secured for eternity and cannot be lost or taken away (Ephesians 1:13-14 & 4:30, 1 Peter 1:3-5).
+We believe that salvation only comes by the grace of God through faith in Jesus Christ when we confess with our mouth that Jesus Christ is Lord and believe in our heart that God raised Him from the dead (Ephesians 2:8, Romans 10:9-10, 13).
+Salvation is totally and completely dependent upon the grace of God, which is a free gift accepted by faith alone in Jesus Christ and cannot be earned in anyway (Ephesians 2:8-9).
+We believe that genuine salvation, as evidenced by life lived according to the Spirit of God (Galatians 5:22-26), is secure for eternity and cannot be lost or taken away (Ephesians 1:13-14 & 4:30, 1 Peter 1:3-5).

-We believe that baptism should, as soon as possible, follow a persons belief that God raised Jesus Christ from the dead and is a part of their confession of Him as Lord of their life (Mark 16:16, Acts 2:38-41).
-All saved followers of Jesus Christ should, in obedience to Christ, be baptized (Matthew 28:19).
-According to the Bible, baptism is done by full immersion in water (Matthew 3:16, Mark 1:10, Acts 8:38-39).
+We believe that every saved follower of Jesus Christ should, in obedience to Jesus, be baptized (Matthew 28:19).
+We believe that baptism is done by full immersion in water (Matthew 3:16, Mark 1:10, Acts 8:38-39).
+We believe that baptism should, as soon as possible, accompany a person’s belief that God raised Jesus Christ from the dead and that baptism is a part of their confession of Him as Lord of their life (Mark 16:16, Acts 2:38-41).

-We believe that the Lord’s Supper, Communion, is commanded by Christ to be remembered (Luke 22:14-20), is the proclamation of the death of Jesus Christ until He returns by those who believe and follow Him, and should only be taken after careful self-examination (1 Corinthians 11:20-29).
+We believe that the Lord’s Supper, Communion, is commanded by Christ for His followers to do in remembrance of Him (Luke 22:14-20).
+It is the proclamation of His death until He returns, and should only be taken after careful self-examination (1 Corinthians 11:20-29).

 We believe the church, both locally and around the world, made up of those believing and confessing Jesus Christ as Savior and Lord, is one body of which Jesus Christ is the head (1 Corinthians 12:12-27, Ephesians 1:22-23, Colossians 1:17-18).
-The church exists to equip saved followers of Jesus Christ to be servants, living for the Kingdom of God on the earth, and carrying out the Great Commission (Ephesians 4:12, Matthew 28:18-20).
+The church exists so that followers of Jesus Christ will be equipped to live and work for the Kingdom of God on the earth, and fulfill the Great Commission (Ephesians 4:12, Matthew 28:18-20).

 The Great Commission

-We believe the purpose of every follower of Jesus Christ is to preach the Good News of His salvation to everyone, to baptize new believers, and to make disciples by teaching all that Christ commands (Matthew 28:19-20, Mark 16:15, Luke 24:46-49, and The Book of Acts).
+We believe that the work of every follower of the Lord Jesus Christ is to make disciples.
+This is done by preaching the Good News of His salvation to everyone, by baptizing new believers, and by teaching all that Christ commands (Matthew 28:19-20, Mark 16:15, Luke 24:46-49, and The Book of Acts).